John Sopinka: Career

 He was called to the bar of Ontario in 1960 and practiced law at Fasken & Calven before becoming a senior partner at Stikeman Elliott.
 He was designated Queen's Counsel in 1975 and was also a lecturer at both the Osgoode Hall Law School and the University of Toronto Faculty of Law.
 He authored several books on the law, including a leading text on the law of evidence.

 Sopinka was involved with several high-profile cases, including acting on behalf of Susan Nelles when she sued the government of Ontario and the Toronto police for malicious prosecution after the withdrawal of charges against her for murdering babies at the Hospital for Sick Children in Toronto.
 An inquiry into her case exonerated her and she won damages from the government for her ordeal.
 In 1986 he represented the Civil Liberties Commission of the Ukrainian Canadian community, the CLC at the Deschênes Commission of Inquiry on War Criminals and argued against the deportation of suspected war criminals to their native lands, particularly the Soviet Union.
 He also served as counsel to the William Parker Inquiry that looked into the conduct of former cabinet minister Sinclair Stevens.

 Appointment to the Supreme Court of Canada

 A noted trial lawyer, he was appointed directly to the Supreme Court of Canada on May 24, 1988 without ever having been a judge.
 At the time it was highly unusual for a Supreme Court of Canada appointee to have had no prior judicial experience.
 Following Sopinka's death, the court's next appointee, Ian Binnie, also came directly from private practice.

-The John Sopinka Courthouse named for the first Ukrainian-Canadian justice of the Supreme Court of Canada.
+The John Sopinka Courthouse, named after the first Ukrainian-Canadian judge of the Supreme Court of Canada.